 Exceptions to this housing policy include:

-- students choosing to commute from their parents’ or legal guardians’ primary address within 30 miles of Carthage College;
+- students choosing to commute from their parents’ or legal guardians’ primary address, that has been established for at least a year, within 30 driving miles of Carthage College;

 - students who are 23 years of age or older;